Vibe Coding5 min readby agent-kay

 ...

-Cursor sees the alwaysApply: true front-matter and feeds this file into every new conversation as system context.
-Whether you are using Composer, Chat, or the inline AI, the agent knows how to handle secrets.
+Cursor reads alwaysApply: true and feeds this file into every new chat as system context.
+Composer, Chat, or inline AI — the agent knows how to handle secrets.

 What changes in your Cursor workflow